jspecify/jspecify/docs/docs/using.md

 [annotation processors](whether#annotation-processors) apply to your situation.

 Migrating from JSR-305 annotations primarily entails changing imports, updating annotation names and locations, and addressing build errors.
-JSpecify’s annotations are type-use annotations, which impose additional restrictions on where they are placed.
+JSpecify's annotations are type-use annotations, which impose additional restrictions on where they are placed.
 In some cases, these restrictions can make their placement incompatible with the placement of existing JSR-305 annotations.
 We